untied, fixed assets, capital allowances and depreciation

 Cars are an exception.
 You generally can't claim the cost when you buy the vehicle.

-Cars - capital allowances
+Cars - for those who need capital allowances

-There is another option to claim capital allowances in untied.
-This would typically need a professional advisor like an accountant to calculate the capital allowance - and if appropriate the business share.
+This may need a professional advisor like an accountant to calculate the capital allowance - and if appropriate the business share.
+We don't take responsibility for this.

 The numbers can be entered into untied in the self-employment pages of untied in the browser (first tick to indicate that you want to see more options):